bernatferragut/Gen-Art-Bernat/Documentation/vuepress/docs/introduction.md

 If you need a more introductory course here I give a fantastic link of Allisson Parish (link) who has been another great inspiration to create this course for me and it's a perfect complement to better understand some of the concepts we will dive into.

 ### Structure
-The course is divided into:
+This introduction to programming with p5JS course is divided into:

-1. The Dot: abstraction, creation and simple translation animation
-2. Advanced animation through mathematical operators and functions
-3. Sliders: Value life manipulation
-4. Rows and Matrix or indexed and nested loops
-5. Mouse interaction
-6. Algorithmic art: combining the first 5 sections together with some examples
-7. Generative art: Theory and examples
-8. Llullian art: a subset of Generative Art
-9. Llullian art: examples of the subset
+1. Dot class abstraction
+2. dot object creation
+3. dot animation basics
+4. dot sliders
+5. dot - row
+6. dot - matrix
+7. dot - experiments

 ### P5JS Installation